bussidn/PrgrammersAreTheWorstReaders/README.md

 ## We must fight bad habits

 If you've reach this part, you are convinced that the code should be clear.
 But maybe you think that your code is fine.
-Ok I don't know you personnaly but, if you were never interested in that question, I will bet that it is not.
+Ok I don't know you personnaly but, if you were never interested in the clean code question, I will bet that yhere is room for improvment.
 That's fine, we're here to provide some insights.

 => We should communicate intent